retrospect-addon/plugin.video.retrospect/readme.md

 There are a couple of ways to install and/or update Retrospect using this GIT repository:

 ### 1 - Installing and updating Retrospect the 'Easy way' ###
-If a `net.rieter.xot-x.x.x.zip` is available from the download section, this zip can be installed using Kodi's _Install from ZIP_ feature.
+If a `plugin.video.retrospect-x.x.x.zip` is available from the download section, this zip can be installed using Kodi's _Install from ZIP_ feature.
 Keep in mind that you these zip files may not always be up-to-date.

 This method can also be used to install new versions of Retrospect and thus upgrading older installs.